DLesmes/English/README.md

 # English
-Main topics for learning English
+Resources and main topics for learning English

 ---